 Part One leads into this, and it's pretty brief so check it out then come back :)

 Throughout the ages within numerous cultures and tribes, it's been used as an entheogen, and no surprise there.
 Even the most primitive of humans felt a calling to something greater in this life, even when there were no words to label it.
 Sacred plants all over this planet have helped us experience this greatness in a direct way, revealing truths that can only be confirmed by an inner knowing, never by spoken word.

-Now, a rewind back to those wake n' bake sessions...
+Now, a rewind back to those morning sessions...

 So many impactful events unfolded next, and the first was 9/11.
 At this time, I was working in Center City, Philadelphia.
-As like many of us who are old enough to remember, I recall vividly where I was when I learned of the World Trade Center being hit.
+Like many of us who are old enough to remember, I recall vividly where I was when I learned of the World Trade Center being hit.
 Everyone in my office went to the basement and turned on the news.
 I didn't see the first plane hit, but I watched live as the second hit.
-It was unreal, we were all speechless...I still get chills every time I think back to that moment.
-My father had recently retired and given the time it happened in the morning, he would've been having coffee up on the 107th floor, looking out upon Manhattan from the Windows of the World in the North Tower.
-So needless to say I was grateful for his retirement.
+It was absolutely unreal and we were all speechless...I still get chills every time I think back to that moment.
+My father had recently retired and given the time it happened in the morning, he would've been having coffee up on the 107th floor in the North Tower, looking out upon Manhattan from the Windows of the World restaurant.
+Needless to say I was grateful for his retirement.
 Bless everyone who perished that day.

 I had been using cannabis nearly daily at this point, and knowing what a gift it was in my life and how much I enjoyed the relationship I had cultivated with it, I asked myself what I would do if life changed drastically and I had no access to it...could I find this state of being without it?